 Gibson 1965 J-50

-For details, please refer to " The Workhorse: The History of the Gibson J-45".
+please refer to “The Workhorse: The History of the Gibson J-45” for details.

-~Regarding the J-50 during the Bannerhead Period (1942-1945)~
+~Regarding the J-50 from the Banner Head Era (1942–1945)~

-Written by: Inoue (Manager, Advance Guitars)
+Author: Inoue (Manager, Advance Guitars)

-Handled electric and acoustic guitars at TCGAKKI.
-Later joined the launch of acoustic guitar specialty store Advance Guitars in 2023.
-As manager, has experience dealing with collectors and musicians both domestically and internationally.Contributed significantly to publishing the world's first SJ reference book, "GIBSON KING OF THE FLAT-TOPS."
-Also writes numerous columns.
+He was in charge of electric and acoustic guitars at TCGAKKI.
+He then participated in the launch of Advance Guitars, a specialty acoustic guitar shop, in 2023.
+As store manager, he has experience dealing with collectors and musicians both domestically and internationally.
+He contributed significantly to the publication of the world’s first SJ reference book, “GIBSON KING OF THE FLAT-TOPS.”
+He also writes numerous other columns.

-Shin-Okubo: The Forest of Martin D-45s
+Shin-Okubo · The Forest of Martin D-45s

-Terry Nakamoto's Legend: Yamaha's Four Heavenly Kings
+Terry Nakamoto’s Legend: The Four Heavenly Kings of Yamaha

 Art Born in the 1800s: The Allure of Antique Guitars

-My Trusty Companion: Gibson J-50
+A Trusted Companion: The Gibson J-50

 "The Workhorse" Gibson J-45

-The Magnificent Square Shoulder Gibson Dove
+The Magnificent Square-Shoulder Gibson Dove

 Gibson’s Former Master Luthier “Ren Ferguson

-Great Train Robbery Special Martin D-28 TRAIN
+The Great Train Robbery Special: Martin D-28 TRAIN

-MOSSMAN SUPER CUSTOM by Baxendale, carrying the spirit of Warner Bros.
+MOSSMAN SUPER CUSTOM by Baxendale, Carrying the Spirit of Warner Bros.

 The History of the Ultra-Rare Gibson Hummingbird